Vet of the Month:October, 2009

 Rhodenizer Road at the Canadian Police College in Rockcliffe (Ottawa), Ontario and Rhodenizer Road at the RCMP's 'Depot' Division in Regina, Saskatchewan are named after Cst.
 Willis Rhodenizer.

 Cst.
 Morrison is posted to Nova Scotia.
-She wrote: "I read the story about you (Joe) and the Vets Grave Location and Maintenance Program in the RCMP’s Frontline Magazine.
+She wrote, "I read the story about you (Joe) and the RCMP Grave Discovery Program in the Frontline Magazine.
 I thought the article was fascinating and of particular interest to me because I also serve near Cst.
 Rhodenizer's home in Farmington".

-I also wish to thank retired Canadian Air Force pilot Major Richard Smith of Nova Scotia for his very recent photo of the entrance to the Parkdale Maplewood Cemetery.
+I wish to thank retired Canadian Air Force pilot Major Richard Smith of Nova Scotia for his very recent photo of the entrance to the Parkdale Maplewood Cemetery.
+JJH

-Under the obituary of Reg.# 11879, Cpl.
-Bruce Henderson McLaren, it states: "He [Cpl.
-McLaren] was awarded two Commissioners Commendations: Feb.
-21, 1940 as a dog master, he with P.S. dog 'Tell' capturing an escaped mental patient and on Jan.
-6, 1941 for prompt action and persevance in 'capturing' some escapd mental patients in North Battleford".
+Under the obituary of Reg.#11879, Cpl.
+Bruce Henderson McLaren, it stated: "He [Cpl.
+McLaren] was awarded two Commissioner's Commendations: Feb.
+21, 1940 as a Dog Master.
+He with P.S. dog 'Tell' capturing an escaped mental patientand on Jan.
+6, 1941 for prompt action and persevance in capturing some escaped mental patients in North Battleford, SK".
+After the death of Cst.
+Rhodenizer, we now know that PSD 'Tell' continued to serve the Force with RCMP Corporal McLaren and in the memory of his first Dog Master Constable Rhodenizer.